GAIA-IFAC-CNR/Glyphnet/README.md

 @ARTICLE{9528382,  author={Barucci, Andrea and Cucci, Costanza and Franci, Massimiliano and Loschiavo, Marco and Argenti, Fabrizio},  journal={IEEE Access},   title={A Deep Learning Approach to Ancient Egyptian Hieroglyphs Classification},   year={2021},  volume={9},  number={},  pages={123438-123447},  doi={10.1109/ACCESS.2021.3110082}}

-This document provides a quick introduction to the SCRIPT NAME HERE to help new users get started.
+This document provides a quick introduction to the *glyphnet.ipynb* notebook to help new users get started.
 In addition to the source code, we also provide a [link](https://en.wikipedia.org/wiki/Pyramid_of_Unas) to the dataset containing 4210 manually annotated images of Egyptian hieroglyphs found in the Pyramid of Unas.
 The dataset can be dowloaded [here](http://iamai.nl/downloads/GlyphDataset.zip).

 Authors wishes to express their gratitute for the [seminal work of Franken](https://github.com/morrisfranken/glyphreader).